Transvaro

-Transvaro, also known as Transvaro Electron Tools Ind. and Trade Inc. (Elektron Aletleri Sanayi ve Ticaret A.S. in Turkish), is an electronics and electro-optics company that was established in 1988 as a joint venture.
-In 1995, it became a 100 percent Turkish-owned company.
-Its production plant, located in Istanbul, covers an area of 5000 square meters.
+Transvaro, also known as Transvaro Electron Tools Inc. and Trade Inc. (Elektron Aletleri Sanayi ve Ticaret A.S. in Turkish), is an electronics and electro-optics company that was established in 1988 as a joint venture.
+In 1995, it became 100% Turkish-owned company.
+Its production plant in Istanbul, covers an area of 5000 square meters.

 Transvaro specializes in the provision of products and systems for the Turkish Army and security forces.
 These include image-intensifying night-vision equipment, turnkey simulation systems/centers, IR/laser equipment, electronic/electro-optical systems, electronic time fuses, electronic time setters, message terminal units, and minimum metal detectors.

 The company's system has been evaluated and certified by ABS Quality Evaluations (ABS QE) and the Ministry of National Defence Quality Management Department.
 Additionally, it has been awarded a secretary-level factory security certificate by the Ministry of National Defence.

 Transvaro is Turkey's first night-vision periscope manufacturer with 100% Turkish capital.
 The company adheres to AQAP 2120 and ISO9001 standards in electronic and electro-optic equipment, as well as system design and production.